 You may need to evaluate your workplace and ask yourself; Are the people on your staff helping or hurting your practice?

-A common mistake like having the wrong team can easily make or break your practice.
+One of the most common mistakes plastic surgeons make like having the wrong team can easily make or break your practice.

 While working as a business and marketing consultant to cosmetic practices, I have seen a wide variety of behaviors that go unchecked and hurt your image.
 For example: